igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image3]

 Random rotations, color channel shifts, random zooms, horizontal and vertical shifts were introduced.
 I limited the angle of the rotations and did not use vertical flips since that could cause some overlap between some classes, hence confusing the CNN.
-Somehow I could not get the ImageDataGenerator to run with the zca_whitening option turned on, which I actually wanted to use and I think would have been profitable.

 Here are some examples of augmented images: